 Background on courses

 This composition is part of the level 1 guitar course.
-In each level, at the Creative Guitar School here in Melbourne, we learn to play the guitar in different scenarios or situations.
+In each level, at the Creative Guitar School here in Sydney and Wollongong we learn to play the guitar in different scenarios or situations.

 We learn to play along with the original tracks